dan-leo/masters/thesis/v8/thesis.md

 	   \includegraphics[width=1.0\linewidth]{../images/alltests2.png}
 	\label{fig:ping10}
 	\end{minipage}}
-\captionof{figure}[Long-range ping tests]{Long-range ping tests show a few results at ECL class 2, which shows how different ECL class 2 from class 1 and 0, with the differentiating factor beign a couple of seconds latency as opposed to a few hundred milliseconds. and thus a factor 10 difference.}
+\captionof{figure}[Long-range ping tests]{Long-range ping tests show a few results at ECL class 2, which shows how different ECL class 2 from class 1 and 0, with the differentiating factor being a couple of seconds latency as opposed to a few hundred milliseconds. and thus a factor 10 difference.}
 \end{figure}

 [](C:\GIT\masters\thesis\images\parmalat.png)